 Yes, it also means you will have things like a nice house, car and holidays.
 But most people find that the real treasure of being financially free comes from the ability to devote your time to things that excite and engage you.

-So here are six steps that you need to follow to reach true financial independence:
+So here are six steps that you need to follow to reach true financial freedom:

 Step 1 – Decide to become financially free

 Realise that it’s possible for you to achieve financial independence, even if it may not feel like it right now.
 Envision what your ideal life looks like.
 Get a clear picture in your mind – the house, the car, the holidays.
 Will you want to look after your parents?
 Do more study?
 Buy a sports team?
 At this stage these dreams will be miles away so don’t get caught up in how you will achieve them.

 Brian Moran has a great tip in his book The 12 Week Year to help take your thinking from Impossible to Possible – instead of asking How? at this stage, ask ‘What if?’.
 Right now, you don’t know how, or you would already be doing it!
 Ask what if – this will get your mind working in overdrive!